 - They work on electricity and usually start to function with a single touch.

-- You can ground a lot of beans in one go.
+- So you can ground a lot of beans in one go.

 Every different brewing method requires a different grind size to extract different coffee flavors.
 There are four popular grind sizes: coarse, medium-coarse, fine, extra fine.

 Coarse grind: A coarser grind has medium size coffee bits similar to bread crumbs.
-This grind’s size usually favors brewing techniques that brew for a more extended time.
+This grind’s size usually favors brewing techniques that brew for an extended time.

-To not overdose the coffee too much, French Press/Aeropress brewing techniques go with a coarser grind.
+French Press/Aeropress brewing techniques go with a coarser grind to not overdose on the coffee too much.
 A coarser grind slowly releases flavors in the water.

 Medium-Coarse: A little finer than average coarse grind size, this size is usually used to brew drip coffees with filters.

-Fine grind-size: This grind size has the texture of a gritty floor.
+Fine grind size: This grind size has the texture of grit.
 It’s not too fine like talcum powder.
 Fine grind size is used in espresso machines and drip coffee machines with a conical filter.